__________________________________________

 Severe deflation is dangerous for businesses that have fixed costs.
 If a company is

-receiving less for it's products, it's profits will fall unless it is able to reduce costs.
+eceiving less for it's products, it's profits will fall unless it is able to reduce costs.

-Companies may lay off employees such a deflationary environment.
+ompanies may lay off employees such a deflationary environment.
 Widespread

-deflation can lead to an economic depression as was experienced in the 1930's.
+eflation can lead to an economic depression as was experienced in the 1930's.

 Central banks use may increase the money supply in an effort to prevent severe

-they are heavily in debt.
+If they are heavily in debt.
 If income falls, but debt service payments remain unchanged,

 the debtor may be unable to make payments when due.
 Falling interest rates can help